-Rachel Sikorski, LCAT, ATR-BC
+Rachel Sikorski, LCAT, ATR-BC, RPT-S

 In addition to the visual and creative arts, Rachel has extensive professional training and experience utilizing play therapy, solution-focused therapy, mindfulness, and trauma-informed treatment approaches in her clinical practice.
-Rachel is fully trained in the trauma-resolution methods of PC (Progressive Counting) and EMDR (Eye Movement Desensitization and Reprocessing) Therapy, as well as completed a 9-month, comprehensive trauma certificate training through the Trauma Institute/Child Trauma Institute (TI/TCI).
-She is currently working towards her Play Therapy Registration, through the Association of Play Therapy (APT).
-Her specialty lies in adapting trauma treatment to children -- by utilizing sensory materials, the tools of play, and the visual nature of art -- to make this work both palatable and beneficial to children at all stages of cognitive, emotional, and physical development.
+Rachel is fully trained in the trauma-resolution methods of PC (Progressive Counting) and EMDR (Eye Movement Desensitization and Reprocessing Therapy), as well as completed a 9-month, comprehensive trauma certificate training through the Trauma Institute/Child Trauma Institute.
+She is a professional member of the American Art Therapy Association (AATA), the Association for Play Therapy (APT), and the EMDR International Association (EMDRIA).
+Her specialty lies in adapting trauma treatment for children -- utilizing sensory materials, the tools and narratives of play, as well as the visual nature of art -- to make this work both palatable and beneficial to children at all stages of cognitive, emotional, and physical development.